Security is about protecting assets. In this short blog, we provide a concise list of ways to protect your rural business from the impact of crime.

 Tech – modern electronic security systems and recommendations

 - Implement intruder detection systems in and around your outbuildings and property

 - CCTV.
 If you have it, get it.
 Make sure it is a quality system; clear images, day and night

-- Make sure all quads and tractors are fitted with tracking devices and immobilisers
+- Make sure you fit all quads and tractors with tracking devices and immobilisers

 - Use security floodlights and movement detection alarms on farm buildings